soundpress/RulesOfNYC/docs/c47/index.rst

 (d) For applicants who are students at New York City Department of Education (DOE) schools and are applying with a caretaker pursuant to 68 RCNY § 6-07, IDNYC will accept the DOE's verification of the applicant's identity and residency, provided to IDNYC in a format and in a manner to be agreed upon by HRA and DOE ("DOE verification"), as sufficient proof of the applicant's identity and residency to establish eligibility for the IDNYC card.

+(e) For applicants applying at participating DOE middle schools to be jointly agreed upon by HRA and DOE, IDNYC will accept the school’s verification of the applicant’s identity and residency, provided to IDNYC in a format and in a manner to be agreed upon by HRA and the school as sufficient proof of the applicant’s identity and residency to establish eligibility for the IDNYC card.
+Cards issued pursuant to this subdivision will include the school’s name and will expire on the student’s expected graduation date from the school.

-(e) For applicants who participate in the Summer Youth Employment Program (SYEP) of the New York City Department of Youth and Community Development (DYCD), IDNYC will accept DYCD's verification of the applicant's identity and residency, provided to IDNYC, in a format and in a manner to be agreed upon by HRA and DYCD, as sufficient proof of the applicant's identity and residency to establish eligibility for the IDNYC card if presented along with a photo identification pursuant to 68 RCNY § 6-05.
+(f) For applicants who participate in the Summer Youth Employment Program (SYEP) of the New York City Department of Youth and Community Development (DYCD), IDNYC will accept DYCD's verification of the applicant's identity and residency, provided to IDNYC, in a format and in a manner to be agreed upon by HRA and DYCD, as sufficient proof of the applicant's identity and residency to establish eligibility for the IDNYC card if presented along with a photo identification pursuant to 68 RCNY § 6-05.

-(f) For applicants who are clients of the New York City Department of Social Services (DSS), IDNYC may, at the applicant's request, verify the applicant's identity and/or residency using information from systems maintained by DSS, provided such data can be accessed for purposes of such verification and, once accessed, is deemed sufficiently reliable.
+(g) For applicants who are clients of the New York City Department of Social Services (DSS), IDNYC may, at the applicant's request, verify the applicant's identity and/or residency using information from systems maintained by DSS, provided such data can be accessed for purposes of such verification and, once accessed, is deemed sufficiently reliable.
 Such information will be worth three points toward establishing the identity of the applicant if an original photo and related demographic data, including full name and date of birth, are available in DSS's systems; or one point toward establishing identity if only the name and date of birth, but no photo, are available in DSS's system; and one point towards establishing residency if the applicant's address is also in DSS's system.